mattermost/docs/source/about/cloud-subscriptions.rst

 .. note::

   - Your credit card will be verified and you'll be charged immediately.
-  - A minimum of ten users is required.
+  - A minimum of ten seats is required.

 4. Click **Upgrade** to confirm.